hzhou/MyDef_Book/page_attributes.md

     All attributes start with "word: ", so MyDef will recognize where the real content starts.
 ```

 Some of these attributes may have specific meaning in specific output module.
-For example, the C module recognizes "use_double: 1" to change the default floating type to "double" instead of "float".
-All the page attributes, including type and output_dir is available as macros.
+For example, the C module recognizes "use_double: 1", and will change the default floating type to "double" instead of "float".
+However, usually we specify page attributes simply to be used as macros.